MingyuLiu1/autonomous_driving_datasets/README.md

 <a href="https://github.com/MingyuLiu1/autonomous_driving_datasets/blob/main/LICENSE"><img src="https://img.shields.io/github/license/MingyuLiu1/autonomous_driving_datasets" alt="License Badge"/></a>
 </div>

-This repository collects research papers on __A Survey on Autonomous Driving Datasets: Data Statistic, Annotation, and Outlook__.
+This repository collects research papers on __A Survey on Autonomous Driving Datasets: Statistics, Annotation Quality, and a Future Outlook__.
 The repo maintained by [TUM-AIR](https://www.ce.cit.tum.de/air/home/) will be continuously updated to track the latest work in the community.

 If there are any questions or suggestions, please feel free to reach out to mingyu.liu@tum.de).